 Next time an intrusive symptom occurs, ask yourself the following:

 - What are five things that I can see right now?

 - What are four things that I can touch/feel right now?

 - What are three things that I can hear right now?

 - What are two things that I can smell right now?

 - What is one thing that I can taste right now?

 Once you are reconnected with the present, ask yourself “Am I safe right now?”
 If you are in danger, remove yourself from the situation.
 If not, then you are not at risk of harm and instead need to focus on reducing your distress and physiologic reactivity through self-soothing activities.

-The more that these activities can engage you and your senses in the moment, the better, as it will help you to continue to feel present and safe.
-Grounding must occur first though, or the brain will want to stay in a hypervigilant state to protect you from the perceived threat, even if the threat is only a memory in your head.
+The more that these activities can engage you and your senses at the moment, the better, as it will help you to continue to feel present and safe.
+Grounding must occur first though, or the brain will want to stay in a hypervigilant state to protect you from the perceived threat, even if the danger is only a memory in your head.